im-fiv/hasanlang/features/implemented/interfaces.md

 In this example, `ExampleClass` implements `ExampleInterface` by providing `some_variable` and `some_function` as required.
 When implementing an interface, the types of variables and functions must match the definitions in the interface.

+> **Note**
+>
-**Note:** Future versions of the language may allow flexibility in not having to strictly specify types of variables and functions when implementing an interface.
+> Future versions of the language may allow flexibility in not having to strictly specify types of variables and functions when implementing an interface.

 ## Type Restriction with Interfaces